Vietnamese Chicken Sandwich (Bánh Mì)

 - 2 Persian cucumbers cut into circles or spears

 - 3 cloves garlic, grated or minced

-- 2 tablespoons low sodium soy sauce
+- 2 tablespoons EACH: fish sauce AND low sodium soy sauce

-- 1/2 teaspoon lime zest
+- ½ teaspoon lime zest

 - 1-2 teaspoons sriracha (optional)

-- 4-5 vietnamese bread rolls or french baguettes
+- 4-5 Vietnamese bread rolls or french baguettes

-- sliced jalapeños
+- sliced jalapeños or serranos + fresh cilantro

 - PICKLED VEGETABLES: Combine the water, rice vinegar, sugar, and salt and stir until the sugar dissolves.
 Add the daikon, carrots, and cucumbers to a large mason jar.
 Pour the pickling liquid over veggies, screw on the lid, and allow the vegetables to pickle in the refrigerator for at least one hour and up to 24 hours in advance.